221 Armstrong Hall

 Today, the Eberly College of Arts and Sciences awards degrees to around 2,000 students every year.
 It remains the heart of West Virginia University, providing students with a liberal education in the areas of literature and the humanities, mathematics and natural sciences, and social and behavioral sciences.
 The college is equipped to meet the needs of future students and is constantly growing and adapting with the changing times.
 Looking for a minor?
 The college boasts a large number of minors.
 Many students find an area of emphasis by learning more about closely related majors.

-West Virginia University is located in Morgantown, West Virginia, 70 miles south of Pittsburgh, Pennsylvania, and 220 miles of Washington, D.C.
+West Virginia University is located in Morgantown, West Virginia, 70 miles south of Pittsburgh, Pennsylvania, and 220 miles west of Washington, D.C.
 The area is particularly safe and comfortable with one of the lowest crime rates in the United States.
 Morgantown, a city with approximately 60,000 inhabitants, is nestled in a beautiful setting of forested hills.

 WVU is the state’s only research, doctoral degree granting, and land-grant University.
 The University offers high-quality education at a reasonable cost and attracts students from all over the world by offering 185 degree programs at the undergraduate, graduate and first professional levels.